56kcloud/aviator-training/README.md

 Run the previous command again, you will see that Pulumi is stateful, it will not provision any new resources.

 ## Calling the API
 The output of the Pulumi command provides a **Reservation API url** that looks like *https://[some-id].execute-api.eu-west-1.amazonaws.com/v1/reservations*.
-Clikc that URL -> Open in preview.
-You should see the following JSON output:
+Click that URL -> Open.
+You should see the following JSON output in a tab:
 ```
 {"nextToken":null,"results":[]}
 ```
 Great, the API returns a successfull response.
 It is empty because we have not created any reservations yet.
 Let's change that now.
-To create a reservation run the following command, after replacing the [api-id] with yours:
+To create a reservation by making an HTTP POST request against your API, run the following command after replacing the [api-id] with yours:
 ```
 curl --location 'https://[api-id].execute-api.eu-west-1.amazonaws.com/v1/reservations' \
 --header 'Content-Type: application/json' \